aloicerains/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 The following tasks are included in the project:
 * [x] Task 0: Script that prints statement.
 * [x] Task 1: Script that prints 3 lines
-* [ ] Task 2: Script prints message depending on the number of arguments passed
+* [x] Task 2: Script prints message depending on the number of arguments passed
+* [x] Task 3: Script that prints the first argument passed to it
+* [x] Task 4: Script that prints two arguments passed to it using `is` in between the arguments
+* [ ] Task 5: Script that prints `My number: <First argument converted in integer>` if the first argument can be converted to an integer
+* [ ] Task 6: